sherzoid/sherzoid.github.io/README.md

 ## Previous Projects
 ### [Robo5 Car Washer](https://youtu.be/l2i3kR8xNR4)
-Several Arduino PCBs (C/C++) communicate with a Windows (C#) application (touch controlled user interface)
+Several Arduino PCBs (C/C++) communicate with a Windows (C#) application (touch controlled user interface) I had to build a custom library for the stepper motors we had and the whole thing was quite challenging to make it smooth and stable...

 [![schematics](/assets/img/carwasherproto.jpg)](https://youtu.be/l2i3kR8xNR4)